dbeanm/ACEi-covid-analysis/README.md

 ## Overview
 ## Aim
-Run logistic regressions for ACEi exposure and outcome.
+Run logistic regressions for ACEi/ARB exposure and outcome.

 ## Summary
 The starting point for this code assumes you have all the